1938 South Jordan train-bus collision: Accident

 On the morning of December 1, 1938, a school bus being driven by Farrold Silcox was headed toward Jordan High School.
 The weather that morning created a thick fog which decreased visibility immensely.
 As the bus prepared to cross the grade, a freight train called "The Flying Ute" was approaching, carrying 80 cars and traveling at 50 miles per hour.
 By the time the engineer saw the bus, there wasn't enough time for the brakes to adequately slow the train.

 The ensuing collision killed 24 on the bus, including Silcox.
-15 students managed to survive the crash, but with serious injuries.
+16 students managed to survive the crash, but with serious injuries.
 It is the worst railroad crossing accident involving a school bus in U.S. history.

-Aftermath

-A Howard Fogg painting of a DRGW Challenger locomotive, similar to the one involved in the 1938 bus collision.
+A Howard Fogg painting of a Denver & Rio Grande Western Challenger locomotive, almost exactly similar to 3708, the engine involved in the collision.

 A memorial was erected nearby at South Jordan Cemetery to commemorate the accident.
 The plaque lists the names of all of those killed in the collision.

-The legal aftermath of the accident mandated that all buses be required to stop at level grades before passing.
-A "lookout" was also temporarily required, which mandated that another employee get off the bus at every grade crossing and check for oncoming trains.

-Alleged haunting

-While the site in South Jordan is not known to be haunted, this incident inspired an urban legend in San Antonio, Texas.
-One of the crossings was said to be the site of this catastrophe.
-The legend goes that any car that is stranded on the tracks will be pushed off by invisible hands believed to belong to the children that perished in this accident.
-However, this might be explained by the occurrence of a gravity hill.

-There is no proof that a bus was ever hit by a train at the supposed intersection and is likely a case of residents misremembering the South Jordan bus accident due to how the newspaper was printed.